Schultz, Fujimura, Bruns, Fischesser, Luisi / Philharmonia Zurich

 Opera, Zurich, 2018-07-15

 This was the last day of the season 2017/2018 at Zurich Opera House.
 The last event of the season of course was a full opera (Verdi’s “La traviata”)—but at 11:15 a.m., the same day (a splendid, warm summer Sunday) also featured the seventh Philharmonic Concert.
 This particular concert also formed part of the celebrations around the 500th anniversary of the Protestant Reformation: in Zurich, these extend from 2017 up into the year 2019.
-With the popular oratorio “Elias” (“Elijah”), op.70, by Felix Mendelssohn Bartholdy (1809 – 1847), the work was a good fit to these festivities (see below for details).
+With the popular oratorio “Elias” (“Elijah”), op.70, by Felix Mendelssohn Bartholdy (1809 – 1847), the organizers chose a work that fitted well into these festivities (see below for details).

 This concert was sold out.
 The main reasons for the popularity must have been Mendelssohn’s oratorio, the popularity local of the Philharmonia Zurich, its General Music Director (GMD), Fabio Luisi (*1959), as well as that of the main singer, Christof Fischesser, see below.